hanjos/groucho/README.md

 To do
 -----

-* Read the damn specs before getting too code happy
 * Set delimiters
-* Actual documentation
+* What to do with the documentation?
 * Make sure the rockspec makes sense

 Why?
 ----

-To be honest, I just wanted an excuse to fool around with **re** :) Learning about some of the tools available for Lua is just the icing on the cake!
+To be honest, I just wanted an excuse to fool around with **re** :)

 [1]: http://mustache.github.com/